USS CONSTELLATION CV 64

 September 12, Decommissioned aircraft carrier USS Constellation departed San Diego to begin transit to the inactive ship maintenance facility at Puget Sound Naval Shipyard.
 The "Connie" will be towed by a contracted ocean-going tug operated by Foss Maritime of Seattle, Wash.

-August 8, 2014 The ex-USS Constellation departed Bremerton, Wash., for a five-month voyage to International Shipbreaking Ltd. dismantling and recycling facility in Brownsville, Texas.
+August 8, 2014 The ex-USS Constellation departed Bremerton, Wash., for a four-month voyage to International Shipbreaking Ltd. dismantling and recycling facility in Brownsville, Texas.